LiLabAtVT/I2GDS2025/Group2/README.md

 https://www.ncbi.nlm.nih.gov/datasets/

 ### 1.2 Modern isolates: Accession list of 44 Xf strains was retrieved from NCBI and downloaded using SRAtools.
-Note: Make sure sra_list.txt contains one SRA accession per line (e.g., SRR12345678).
+Note: Make sure sra_list.txt contains one SRA accession per line (e.g., SRR12345678), "fasterq-dump" was used for transfering "sra.file" into "fastq"

 <details>
   <summary>Click to expand script</summary>